-With the digital revolution around all businesses, small or large corporates, organizations, and even governments are relying on computerized systems to manage their day-to-day activities and thus making cybersecurity a primary goal to safeguard data from various online attacks or any unauthorized access.
-Continuous change in technologies also implies a parallel shift in cybersecurity trends as news of data breaches, ransomware, and hacks become the norm.
-Here are the top cybersecurity trends for 2021 that we will cover in detail, including:
+With the Digital revolution around all businesses, small or large, corporates, organizations and even governments are relying on computerized systems to manage their day-to-day activities and thus making cybersecurity a primary goal to safeguard data from various online attacks or any unauthorized access.
+Continuous change in technologies also implies a parallel shift in cybersecurity trends as news of data breach, ransomware and hacks become the norms.
+Enhance your skills with expert-led security courses for comprehensive protection.

-1) Rise of Automotive Hacking
+1. Rise of Automotive Hacking

-3) Mobile is the New Target
+3. Mobile is the New Target

-4) Cloud is Also Potentially Vulnerable
+4. Cloud is Also Potentially Vulnerable

 With more and more organizations now established on clouds, security measures need to be continuously monitored and updated to safeguard the data from leaks.
 Although cloud applications such as Google or Microsoft are well equipped with security from their end still, it's the user end that acts as a significant source for erroneous errors, malicious software, and phishing attacks.

-5) Data Breaches: Prime target
+5. Data Breaches: Prime Target

 Data will continue to be a leading concern for organizations around the world.
 Whether it be for an individual or organization, safeguarding digital data is the primary goal now.
 Any minor flaw or bug in your system browser or software is a potential vulnerability for hackers to access personal information.
 New strict measures General Data Protection Regulation (GDPR) was enforced from May 25th, 2018 onwards, offering data protection and privacy for individuals in the European Union(EU).
 Similarly, the California Consumer Privacy Act (CCPA) was applied after January 1st, 2020, for safeguarding consumer rights in the California area.

-6) IoT with 5G Network: The New Era of Technology and Risks
+6. IoT With 5G Network: The New Era of Technology and Risks

-8) Targeted Ransomware
+8. Targeted Ransomware